abg5043/JAXBTutorial/README.md

 JAXB stands for Java Architecture XML Binding.
 It is a tool that is used by Java developers to map Java to XML representations.
 Today, JAXB  is also  known as Jakarta XML binding.

 ## Removal of JAXB from the Java JDK:
--JAXB became a part of the JDK in Java 6.
+- JAXB became a part of the JDK in Java 6.
 In Java 11 (2018), JAXB was removed from the JDK.
--JAXB is still a part of the JDK in Java 6,7, and 8.
+- JAXB is still a part of the JDK in Java 6,7, and 8.
--JAXB is still a part of Java 9 and 10 but it has been disabled or not included in the module path.
+- JAXB is still a part of Java 9 and 10 but it has been disabled or not included in the module path.
 In Java 11 it is completely removed.

 Versions exist:  JAXB 1.0 &  JAXB 2.0, Jakarta 3.0